12 Signs Your Workplace Is Toxic

 There’s bullying, harassment, and/or name calling

 It’s not just a concern for kids on the playground: Bullying and harassment can happen in a toxic work environment, too.
 This includes name calling, angry outbursts, cultural insensitivity, and oppressive behavioral standards, explains Dr. Mendez.
 “Promoting a system of ‘us versus them,’ and berating someone because of their individual differences or preferences, are abusive and demoralizing behaviors,” she says.
 If you are in a situation such as this, she recommends addressing the issue head-on and seeking help from human resources.
 “If it is possible and desirable, request to transfer away from the person or situation,” she adds.
 “If, for some reason, the counselor is unresponsive, seek legal support or appropriate avenues of discussion to raise awareness and gain a sense of empowerment.”
+This toxic behavior can certainly be a motive to begin rage-applying to find a new work environment.
 Learn these signs you have toxic co-workers and how to deal with them.

 Co-workers gossip behind each other’s backs